AdaGold/mood-analysis/README.md

 ...
 ```

-**think**: Where should we call `strip_punctuation`?
+**Question:** Where should we call `strip_punctuation`?
 Does it matter?
 Why?

+### 2.3 Happy Days

-3. Write a method called `happy_days` to determine how many logged entries it takes until there have been three :-) happy days.
+Write a method called `happy_days` to determine how many logged entries it takes until there have been three :-) happy days.

 Your output could be something like:
 ```
 It takes 5 entries for 3 happy days to occur
 ```

-**think**: What are you going to do if there aren't at least 3 happy days?
+**Question:** What are you going to do if there aren't at least 3 happy days?
 Where do you need to handle that case?

+### 2.4 Overall Mood

-4. Write a method called `overall_mood` to determine the most common mood across all logged entries.
+Write a method called `overall_mood` to determine the most common mood across all logged entries.

 Your output could be something like:
 ```
 The most common mood is :-)
 ```

-**think**: Should you use an array or a hash to solve this problem?
+**Question:** Should you use an array or a hash to solve this problem?
 Why?

-**think**: What if we eventually want to add feelings to our analysis?
+**Question:** What if we eventually want to add more feelings to our analysis than just happy and sad?
 Can we write this code in a way that will prevent us from having to re-write it later?